 - Make kids follow rules and take turns

 - Can be either calming or rowdy (depending on who else is playing.)

-On that same note, you can get them a chess set or a coloring book.
-Or this “coloring book” that works with a brush and water – they can do that while their grandparents paint by numbers. 😉
+Coloring books are a nice, cheap, easy gift for kids of every age.
+You can even get them this “coloring book” that works with a brush and water – they can do that while their grandparents paint by numbers. 😉